sandypockets/nextjs-blog-starter/README.md

 # Next.js Blog Starter
 A custom Next.js blog starter for use with `create next app`.
-This starter is based on the original blog starter provided by Next, but includes a few extra features and improvements.
+This starter is based on the original blog starter provided by Next, but includes a few extra features and performance improvements that are nice to have right out of the box.

 # Contents
 * [Preview](https://github.com/sandypockets/nextjs-blog-starter#preview)